ImperialSquid/zotero-zotts/docs/ROADMAP.md

 # Priority Features
 These are features I'm very keen on adding, either because of my own use cases, user requests, or both.

-## Speaking a Paper's Full Text
-Currently, it's only possible to speak the text within a paper by selecting it first, and when no text or annotations are selected, ZoTTS won't respond to clicking UI elements/pressing shortcuts.

-When no text/annotations are selected, ZoTTS should begin speaking a paper from the beginning (possibly from the top of the currently viewed area as a future enhancement.

 ## Highlighting
 ZoTTS currently doesn't show what text it's reading within the paper, however in other programs with TTS capabilities they will highlight both the *whole text* being spoken as well as the *specific word*.